 Under SWF, the state owns all the creditors, and so the returns of the creditors flow back into the dividends.

 This illustrates two things.
 The first is how defenses of the plan seem to move around quite a bit in time, from the initial phases when the fund owns a small percentage of companies to decades later when the fund owns all of the banks in the United States, or even all creditors period.
 But the second is the actual substance of what that would entail.
 If you are defending the fund in the very long term, when it would own all the banks (assuming it did not divest over their horrible, exploitative, and criminal behavior as Norway’s fund does not), you would expect the argument to be that banks would not be intent on garnishing the wages of workers, or being parasitic at all.
 Micheal Roberts is one of many voices calling for public control of the banks and his argument includes that they would become a public service institution for allocating capital and serving the public with basic financial services (and that this would be very much a transitional measure).
 But Bruenig doesn’t argue that, he doesn’t argue that the banks will be fundamentally different even if his plan worked.
 Workers will contribute to the fund’s drive for high returns first through their labor, then again though rents, and a third time through debt and fees.
-Receiving a few thousand dollars a year from the fund’s app does not make up for this.
+Receiving a few thousand dollars a year from the fund’s app thirty years in does not make up for this.

 Anyone considering the SWF seriously should consider what it means if ownership and function seem to have so little of a relationship to each other.
 Bruneig’s “socialism” appears to be primarily a financial phenomenon, where the bare numbers of economic inequality are the measure, and collection of the flow of abstracted “capital income” is the only goal.
 Nothing more.